Dvpsadmin/performance-dashboard/README.md

 ### Use a subdomain

-(needs rewriting)

 If you want to use your own domain to host your status page, you'll need to create a CNAME file in your repository and set up a CNAME record pointing to that page with your DNS provider.

-If you have e.g. the domain `mydomain.com`, your GitHub username is `myusername` and you want your status page to be reachable at `status.mydomain.com`
+If you have e.g. the domain `mydomain.com`, your GitHub username is `myusername` and you want your status page to be reachable at `performance.mydomain.com`

 - Create a `CNAME` file in the root of your repository

-        status.mydomain.com
+        performance.mydomain.com

 - Go to your DNS provider and create a new CNAME record pointing to your

           Name          Type      Value
-          status   CNAME     myusername.github.io
+          performance   CNAME     myusername.github.io

 See [Using a custom domain with GitHub Pages](https://help.github.com/articles/using-a-custom-domain-with-github-pages/) for more info.